ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## State In Functions And Classes

-So far, we only used state at the top-level of our components, but you can use state, deriveds, and effects inside functions and classes.
+So far, we only used runes at the top-level of our components, but you can use state, deriveds, and effects inside functions and classes.

-You can use state in a JavaScript module by using the `.svelte.js` or `.svelte.ts` extension to tell Svelte that it's a special file, so it doesn't have to check every file for runes.
+You can use runes in a JavaScript module by using the `.svelte.js` or `.svelte.ts` extension to tell Svelte that it's a special file, so it doesn't have to check every file for runes.

 In this example, we're creating a `createCounter` function that holds the `count` value and returns a `increment` and `decrement` function: